Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Once you reach Vernon, take the bus right outside the train station (not the little tourist train, which costs more and takes longer) and buy a round-trip ticket - cash only, no cards.
 Beware the schedules*, and ask the driver to confirm return trips.
 It should take about 15 minutes to get to Giverny from Vernon.
 Another option, if you're up to it, is to walk the hour or so it will take you from the train station (follow the pedestrian and bike signs).

 Hop off the bus at destination and follow the signs.
-You can buy your tickets to Monet's at the entrance, but if I were you, I'd get it ahead of time directly from the foundation that runs the house and gardens to avoid standing in line when it's crowded.
+You can buy your tickets to Monet's at the entrance, but if I were you, I'd get it ahead of time directly from the Fondation Claude Monet, the foundation that runs the house and gardens to avoid standing in line when it's crowded.

 *Just bear in mind that if a bus is full, you'll have to wait for the next one, and if you have a train to catch, that could be a little tricky.
 I tend to make sure there are at least two buses between myself and my train, especially towards the end of the day.

-Pros: You can time your visit to avoid the worst of the crowds.
+Pros: You can time your visit to avoid the worst of the crowds by arriving early or late in the day.

 Cons: It can be mildly complicated to navigate the Paris metro and St Lazare station if you've never done this before.
-Also, you have to be time-conscious and make sure you get back to your train on time.
+Also, you have to be time-conscious and make sure you get back on time for your Giverny to Paris train.

 By car to Giverny should take you about an hour-and-a-half.
 It took me quite a bit longer but that was on purpose, because I didn't want to take the highway and always prefer the smaller country roads.